 Termination and Amendment.
 We may grant awards under our 2000 plan until August 21, 2010, unless our 2000 plan is terminated prior to that date.
 The board of directors may amend or terminate our 2000 plan at any time, subject to the rights of holders of outstanding awards.
-Our 2004 stock incentive plan, which we refer to as our 2004 plan, is intended to serve as the successor equity incentive program to our 2000 plan.
+Our 2005 stock incentive plan, which we refer to as our 2005 plan, is intended to serve as the successor equity incentive program to our 2000 plan.
 However, our board of directors may not amend our 2000 plan without stockholder approval if stockholder approval is required in order for grants of incentive stock options to meet the requirements of Section 422 of the Internal Revenue Code, or if stockholder approval is required in order to exempt compensation under our 2000 plan from the deduction limit under Section 162(m) of the Internal Revenue Code.

-2004 Stock Incentive Plan
+2005 Stock Incentive Plan

 Introduction.
-Our 2004 plan is intended to serve as the successor equity incentive program to our 2000 plan.
-Our 2004 plan will become effective on the date that the underwriting agreement for this offering is signed.
-At that time, all of the shares reserved for grant under our 2000 plan will be transferred to our 2004 plan and no further options will be granted under our 2000 plan.
+Our 2005 plan is intended to serve as the successor equity incentive program to our 2000 plan.
+Our 2005 plan will become effective on the day prior to the date that the underwriting agreement for this offering is signed.
+At that time, all of the shares reserved for grant under our 2000 plan will be transferred to our 2005 plan and no further options will be granted under our 2000 plan.

-Subject to adjustments as provided in our 2004 plan, the maximum number of shares that we may issue pursuant to awards granted under our 2004 plan may not exceed the sum of (i) shares and (ii) up to shares of common stock (a) remaining available for issuance as of the effective date under our 2000 plan or any other employee stock incentive plan that we maintain prior to the effective date and/or (b) subject to an award granted under our 2000 plan or any other prior plan, which award is forfeited, cancelled, terminated, expires or lapses for any reason, without the issuance of shares pursuant to the award.
-The maximum number of shares of common stock that we may issue under our 2004 plan pursuant to the grant of (i) incentive stock options is restricted awards is .
-In any calendar year, (i) we may not grant to any participant options and stock appreciation rights, or SARs, that are not related to an option for more than shares of common stock; (ii) we may not grant to any participant awards for more than shares of common stock; and (iii) participants may not receive awards paid in cash having an aggregate dollar value in excess of \$, subject to adjustments as provided in our 2004 plan.
+Subject to adjustments as provided in our 2005 plan, the maximum number of shares that we may issue pursuant to awards granted under our 2005 plan may not exceed the sum of (i) shares and (ii) up to shares of common stock (a) remaining available for issuance as of the effective date under our 2000 plan or any other employee stock incentive plan that we maintain prior to the effective date and/or (b) subject to an award granted under our 2000 plan or any other prior plan, which award is forfeited, cancelled, terminated, expires or lapses for any reason, without the issuance of shares pursuant to the award.
+The maximum number of shares of common stock that we may issue under our 2005 plan pursuant to the grant of (i) incentive stock options is and (ii) restricted awards is aggregate dollar value in excess of \$, subject to adjustments as provided in our 2005 plan.
 For purposes of these restrictions, we will treat an option and related SAR as a single award.
-The following will not be included in calculating the share limitations set forth above: (i) dividends, including dividends paid in shares of common stock, or dividend equivalents paid in cash in connection with outstanding awards; (ii) awards which by their terms are settled in cash rather than the issuance of shares; (iii) any shares subject to an award under our 2004 plan that is forfeited, cancelled, terminated, expires or lapses for any reason without the issuance of shares underlying the award; and (iv) any shares a participant surrenders or we withhold to pay the option or purchase price for an award or use to satisfy any tax withholding requirement in connection with the exercise, vesting or earning of an award if, in accordance with the terms of our 2004 plan, a participant pays such option or purchase price or satisfies such tax withholding by either tendering previously owned shares or having us withhold shares.
+The following will not be included in calculating the share limitations set forth above: (i) dividends, including dividends paid in shares of common stock, or dividend equivalents paid in cash in connection with outstanding awards; (ii) awards which by their terms are settled in cash rather than the issuance of shares; (iii) any shares subject to an award under our 2005 plan that is forfeited, cancelled, terminated, expires or lapses for any reason without the issuance of shares underlying the award; and (iv) any shares a participant surrenders or we withhold to pay the option or purchase price for an award or use to satisfy any tax withholding requirement in connection with the exercise, vesting or earning of an award if, in accordance with the terms of our 2005 plan, a participant pays such option or purchase price or satisfies such tax withholding by either tendering previously owned shares or having us withhold shares.